 Can I take Herbalife if I have a health condition?

-If you are a woman who’s pregnant or nursing, have any health conditions, a person taking prescription medications or under 18 years of age, you should contact your healthcare provider prior to using any weight-loss products, including Herbalife.
+If you are a woman who’s pregnant or nursing, have any health conditions, a person taking prescription medications or under 18 years of age, you should contact your healthcare provider prior to using any weight-loss products, including Herbalife shakes and supplements.

 Who makes Herbalife?